top of page

 IMG_0495.jpg

-The property sits adjacent to the Holy Boulders, a climbing area that Access Fund purchased in 2012 and then transferred to ICA for long term ownership and management.
-It also shares the same high-quality, fine-grained grey sandstone.
-However, House Boulders stands alone in its unique setting—a tightly stacked boulder field on a steep, west-facing hillside nestled among hardwoods.
+The House Boulders are located on the western edge of the Shawnee National Forest in the Mississippi Bluffs region.
+They sit adjacent to the Holy Boulders and share the same high-quality, fine-grained sandstone.
+However, the House Boulders stand alone in their unique setting — a tightly stacked boulder field on a steep, west-facing hillside nestled among hardwoods.

 Access Details